Key Takeaways

-To understand more about what’s involved in a joint replacement procedure, we asked Dr. Timothy Wagner, an orthopedic surgeon at Rochester Regional Health for answers to common questions about joint replacements.
+To understand more about what’s involved in a joint replacement procedure, we asked Timothy Wagner, MD, an orthopedic surgeon at our Henrietta Medical Campus, for answers to common questions about joint replacements.

 What happens during a joint replacement?

-A replacement involves using parts made of metals, plastic, and sometimes ceramic to replace the cartilage that has deteriorated.
+A replacement uses parts made of metals, plastic, and sometimes ceramic to replace the cartilage that has deteriorated.

 Hip and shoulder replacement procedures are similar in the fact that they are both a “ball and socket.”
 The femoral head (or the “ball” of the hip joint) is replaced with a titanium stem and either a ceramic or cobalt chrome head.
-The hip socket is replacement with a titanium hemispherical cup and a plastic (polyethylene) liner, most commonly.
+Most commonly, the hip socket is replaced with a titanium hemispherical cup and a plastic (polyethylene) liner.
 Shoulder replacements are also similar in their design and the materials used.

 How long will my joint surgery recovery take?